vsrpgdev/VsConvertEscapeCharacters/readme.md

 No known bugs.
 The plugin should work with all other plugins as long as *convertEscapeCharacters* and *processEscapeCharacter* are still called.

 # 7. License
-VsConvertEscapeCharacters by rpgmakerwebthickness467 is marked with CC0 1.0 Universal.
+VsConvertEscapeCharacters by vsrpgdev is marked with CC0 1.0 Universal.
 To view a copy of this license, visit https://creativecommons.org/publicdomain/zero/1.0/